Inari, Konkon, Koi Iroha: Plot

 Clumsy, with average intellect, and incredibly shy - these are some of the characteristics that middle schooler Inari Fushimi possesses.
-Despite her always getting into trouble, she is always optimistic and considerate of others.
+Despite her getting into trouble, she is always optimistic and considerate of others.
 When someone needs help, she really can't ignore them.
-She also has a crush on Kouji Tanbabashi, who she always admires for being cheerful and extremely hardworking.
-But she couldn't bring herself to expose her feelings as her shyness kept getting in her way.
+She has a crush on Kouji Tanbabashi, who she always admires for being cheerful and extremely hardworking.
+But she couldn't bring herself to expose her feelings since her shyness kept getting in her way.

 Inari, KonKon, Koi Iroha, begins with Inari taking a shortcut to school.
-On her way, she sees a fox pup who is about to fall into a river.
-Despite being late, she jumps into the river and manages to save the little fox pup from being washed away.
+On her way, she sees a fox pup about to fall into a river.
+Despite being late, she jumps into the river and saves the little fox pup from being washed away.
 Uka-no-Mitama-no-Kami, the goddess of the Inari Shrine is extremely thankful for Inari's kindness towards the little pup, who turns out to be a familiar named Kon.
 As a token of her gratitude, she fulfills one of Inari's wishes.
 But the fulfillment of the wish only invites trouble and Inari soon finds herself in a pinch.
 To compensate for her mistake, Uka-no-Mitama-no-Kami bestows a small part of her divine power to Inari, giving her the ability to transform into anyone at will.

-Inari now possesses the power of a god, even if its just a small amount.
+Afterward, Inari possessing power of a god, even though it is just a small amount.
 Soon, various otherworldly beings start taking an interest in her, for the better or worse.
 What kinds of adventure awaits Inari?
-And will she able to tell Koji everything that she kept in her heart for a very long time?
+And will she able to tell Koji everything that she kept locked in her heart for a very long time?